Julian/regret/README.rst

     * support removal date indication, and likely "policies" which automate choosing default removal dates

+    * make "clean code" trivially easy to deprecate, and make complex code *possible* to deprecate

     * minimize the amount of deprecation-related code required for authors

 In particular, as a lofty first milestone, it is intended to cover all